Fontbane/pokeruby493/README.md

 ![Pic3](https://i.imgur.com/j6ZWfeE.png)

-I'll be uploading sheets consisting of 4 pictures for each pokémon I add to this base.
-All the pictures can be found inside [the screenshots folder](screenshots).
+There's picture sheets for all the Gen. 4 Pokémon in [the screenshots folder](screenshots).
+Opinions about the placement of the different sprites in battle are welcomed.

 ### Modified Files